xavier-crean/su3_mon/README.md

       python3 setup.py build_ext --inplace

 For ease, this is copied as a cell in the relevant jupyter notebooks.
-However, please note that other non-Unix-like distributions, e.g., MS Windows may require alternative compilation procedure.
+However, please note that other non-Unix-like distributions, e.g., MS Windows, may require alternative compilation procedure.

 ### Cached data files